jacquetc/skribisto/README.md

 ## Trademark

-Skribisto™ is a trademark of Cyril Jacquet.
+Skribisto™ is a trademark of FernTech.
 The GPL source license does **not** grant trademark rights.
 Forks and derivative works may use the source code under the GPL but must adopt a **distinct name and distinct branding** when distributed (compare Firefox and Iceweasel, or Chromium and Chrome).
 Nominative use is fine, as in "built on Skribisto", "a